PsiQ/qref/docs/design.md

   in_0: {"direction": "input", "size": 2}
   out_0: {"direction": "output", "size": "N"}
 ```
 ?
+There are two answers to this question.

-The answer is purely pragmatic.
+The first answer is purely pragmatic.
 On the one hand, using mappings
 instead of lists would guarantee uniqueness of names of ports
 and children.
 But, on the other hand, it would give a false
 sense of security.
 To see why, consider the following example